Listen to the intro to my upcoming book

 Several years ago, I spent eight months in an executive development program offered through a prominent business school in Toronto.
 I was in a cohort of about 30 participants from several Ontario teaching hospitals, most were leaders in medicine, nursing, finance and IT, and more than half were women.

 At the time, I was a director in one of these hospitals, leading a small team of professional facilitators, coaches and leadership development specialists in my role as Director of Organizational Development (OD).
-The field of OD concerns itself primarily with creating the clarity and the culture for people to work effectively towards strategic goals, and through this program, I was keen to build on my skills, knowledge and experience towards a healthy and productive work culture at my hospital.
+The field of OD concerns itself primarily with creating the clarity and the culture for people to work effectively towards strategic goals, and through this academic program, I was keen to build on my skills, knowledge and experience towards a healthy and productive work environment at my hospital.

 Everyone on the school’s faculty was either an academic or a former business leader, and all were men.
 Most sessions were lectures followed by a question-and-answer period, and a few were reviews of case studies as we sat in small teams.
 There was also a group project component.